BKDaugherty/ArtificialTests/README.md

 # ArtificialTests
-Test cases for AI HW
+Some test cases for my AI HW